-Whether your claim is related to a dispute over overtime, sexual harassment, retaliation by an employer or another matter, the experienced New York employment litigation attorneys at Oshman & Mirisola may be able to guide your case to a successful resolution.
+Whether your claim is related to a dispute over overtime, sexual harassment, retaliation by an employer or another matter, the experienced New York employment litigation attorneys at The Oshman Firm may be able to guide your case to a successful resolution.

 Contact us today to speak with an attorney about your situation and find out what we can do to help you.

 - The Employee Retirement Income Security Act (ERISA)

 Employment litigation arises when an employee sues an employer, or an employer is sued because of an employment-related issue.